abhishekkenganal2/React-Advance/README.md

 FOR THIS REASON -> React is Single Page Application.

-### 2 types of routing in web app
+- 2 types of routing in web app

-1. Client Side Routing: React routes.
+1. Client Side Routing: <Outlet/> and <Link/>of React routes.
 2. Server Side Routing: HTML <a> fetch.

+### useParams
+- Helps to fetch dynamic data like "id" from API links which is passed before in router.